 One of the Hutcheson daughters, Mary, died on the farm of tuberculosis, and many hikers report hearing her as they pass by.
 Hikers also report encountering a phantom dog in the woods and spotting inhabitants of the graves in the Norton Cemetery which appear in photographs standing behind their final resting place.

 There's lots of haunted hiking in Southern California, but perhaps the best known spooky trail you can take is the one that leads you to the Hollywood sign.
 Not only are there stunning views near an iconic piece of Americana, but there may be ghosts, as well.
 The Hollywood sign hike starts in Griffith Park, and you can take one of three routes to the sign.

 - Of moderate difficulty and intensity is the Canyon Drive trail.
-The path climbs about 1,000 feet on a 6 1/2 mile in and out hike.
+The path climbs about 1,000 feet on a 6½ mile out and back hike.

 - The most difficult trail is the Cahuenga Peak hike, a 6 mile round-trip hike with some steep climbs.

 In 1932, starlet Peg Entwistle jumped to hear death from the Hollywood sign.
 Now she reportedly haunts the sign; many have reported seeing her ghostly figure in the mist.
 Others report the scent of flowers, encounters with a ghostly figure, and general feelings of spookiness.